jingxixu/tandem-public/README.md

 --explorer edge \
 --sensor_noise 0.005 \
 --save_npy --exp_name edge \
-# remove the line below to tun headless without pybullet and occupancy grid visualization
 --render_pybullet --render_ob
 ```

+You can remove `--render_pybullet --render_ob` to run headless without pybullet and occupancy grid visualization.

 This script will create a folder named `[EXP_NAME]_[DATE]_[TIME]`.
 You can visualize the table of results and final occupancy grid visualization at termination by opening `[EXP_NAME]_[DATE]_[TIME]/html/index.html` with your browser.
 It should look like the below screenshot.